mihir13/CarDealership/README.md

 This project is about implementing OOP concepts into a Car Dealership where a

-<b> Functionality </b>
+<h2> Functionality </h2>

 Three types of roles need to be created: "Admin Role", "Staff Role" and "Customer Role".
 Once the users successfully log into the system, they should be able to access the below functionalities according their roles.
-• Admin Role
+Admin Role
 – Creates login credentials for staff and customers as below:
-<li> ∗ Creates username, password and sets their role. </li>
+<li> Creates username, password and sets their role. </li>
-<li> ∗ Passwords should not be stored as they are.
+<li> Passwords should not be stored as they are.
 Any algorithm for encoding is accepted,
 and it does not matter how complex it is. </li>
 – Has all functionality that the staff role has.
 • Staff Role